CSCfi/csc-user-guide/docs/apps/turbomole.md

 ```

-### Batch script example for Puhti using MPI parallelization
+### Batch script example for Puhti-rhel7 using MPI parallelization

 ```
 #!/bin/bash